 Consider an upgrade from 1/2″ u bolts to 5/8″ u bolts.
 (CM600-CM604)

 The rating for 5/8″ u bolts kits is 2.25t.

 Finally, purchase a pair of small safety chains, if you do decide to under-sling your axle.
 Weld the chain between the axle and the front spring holder, behind the backing plates.

-The safety chain will prevent the axle from causing a create deal of damage and even death should it become detached through u-bolt breakage.
+The safety chain will prevent the axle from causing a create deal of damage and even death as a result of the caravan becoming detached from the tow vehicle through u-bolt breakage.